mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 The flag field will not be there for other messages, as they never enter the `OP_QUERY` *if* block.

-Next up is a bit different than before: we now have to dissect something else than an int32.
+The next field is a bit different than the previous ones: we now have to dissect something else than an int32.
 In this particular case it's a string.
 A string is different from the other types in that it doesn't have a fixed length.
 So we have to loop over the bytes in the buffer until we hit the end of the string.
 How we determine the end of the string is depends on what type of string it is.
 In this case, it's a *[cstring][wikipedia-null-terminated-string]*, which means the string is terminated by *[NUL][wikipedia-nul]* (the byte 00).

 ```lua